 Anxiety and depression are usually treated with antidepressant drugs.
 However, these pharmaceuticals can cause side effects, such as headache, insomnia, agitation, sexual dysfunction, and drowsiness(41).

-A clinical trial showed that 79% of the participants who took CBD experienced a reduction in anxiety.
+A small clinical trial showed that 79% of the participants who took CBD experienced a reduction in anxiety.
 This level remained decreased during the study duration(42).

 Researchers have examined the experimental and clinical use of CBD.
 Multiple studies found that it showed antipsychotic and antiepileptic properties that might help reduce depression linked to stress(43).